 Occu se Number: HEV0870 pational Completion Point: A Care Worker 1 - 150 Hours - SOC Code 39-9011 01.0 Define the early childhood education profession.
 The student will be able to: 01.01 Identify early childhood education career opportunities.
 01.02 Compare roles and responsibilities of the child care center team members.
 01.03 Identify the important role child caregivers play in the development of each child in care.
+01.04 Identify the need for quality child care and the benefits to children, families and communities.
+01.05 Discuss the evolution of the child care industry.
+01.06 Define and demonstrate professional conduct (i.e.: appropriate dress, language, cell phone etiquette, social media presence, confidentiality, ethical responsibility, etc.) as it relates to child care profession.
 02.0 Identify rules and regulations governing child care.
-The student will be able to: 02.01 Identify the need for child care.
-02.02 Identify the different types of child care facilities and those that require licensing.
+The student will be able to: 02.01 Recognize the stakeholders in the child care profession (i.e.: ELC, licensing agencies, etc.).
+02.02 Identify the different types of child care facilities and licensing requirements.
 02.03 Identify the components of the Florida Statutes as they relate to areas of child care standards.
 02.04 Identify local and state licensing agencies and their responsibilities.
 02.05 Identify local and state fire, safety, sanitation and health regulations.
 02.06 Identify minimum state standards for screening owners, operators, staff, and volunteers of child care centers.
 02.07 Identify and discuss current child care issues and proposed laws and ordinances that govern state and local licensing and inspection of child care facilities.
 02.08 Identify information concerning child discipline in State Rule 65C-22.001-008.
 02.09 Identify methods of compliance with rules and regulations governing child caregivers.
-03.0 Plan a safe, clean, and healthy learning environment.
-The student will be able to: 03.01 Identify and describe characteristics of a safe, sanitary, healthy child care environment.
-03.02 Describe ways to assist children with personal hygiene routines.